elasekness/RNASeq_workshop/Day3.md

 Our DESeqDataSet object has specific slots for the different data we provide, including the original count data and the design of the study.

 	head(counts(dds))

-When we normalize our data, a specific slot will be populated with the normalized read counts.
+	design(dds)

 ## Normalize the read counts.

 DESeq2 normalizes read counts with the median of ratios method, which accounts for variable sequencing depth and RNA composition.
-Briefly, the geometric mean for each gene is calculated across all samples and used to generate a gene/geometric mean ratio for each gene in each sample.
+Briefly, the geometric mean for each gene is calculated across all samples and used to generate a (gene read count)/(geometric mean) ratio for each gene in each sample.
-The normalization factor or size factor for each sample is the median of that sample's ratios, which should eliminate the influence of differentially expressed genes
-(as most genes will have a ratio close to 1 because they are not differentially expressed).
-Normalized counts are generated by dividing raw counts of a sample by its normalization factor.
+The normalization factor or size factor for each sample is the median of that sample's ratios, which should eliminate the influence of differentially expressed genes.
+Normalized counts are generated by dividing raw counts of a sample by its normalization or size factor.

 We need only one function call to calculate the size factors and perform the normalization.

 	dds <- estimateSizeFactors(dds)

-> Normalized read counts are now saved back to the dds object in a specific slot. <br>
+> Normalized read counts are now saved back to the dds object. <br>

 We can retrieve the size factors with the following command: